Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Introduction

-It is possible to lift the results of \cite{cij} to higher genus using Givental-Teleman classification of semisimple cohomological field theories (\cite{t}, see also \cite{ppz} and \cite{Picm}).
-A main difficulty for doing this is establishing analytic properties of higher genus Gromov-Witten potentials.
+It is possible to lift the results of \cite{cij} to higher genus using Givental--Teleman classification of semisimple cohomological field theories (\cite{t}, see also \cite{ppz} and \cite{Picm}).
+A main difficulty for doing this is establishing analytic properties of higher genus Gromov--Witten potentials.
 For {\em compact} toric orbifolds, this is achieved in \cite{ci0} and a higher genus crepant resolution correspondence is derived for compact toric orbifolds in that paper.

-A similar analysis of higher genus Gromov-Witten theories of the {\em non-compact} targets $[\mathbb{C}^3/\mathbb{Z}_3]$ and $K\mathbb{P}^2$, which is the $n=3$ case of our setup, is carried out in \cite{ci}.
+A similar analysis of higher genus Gromov--Witten theories of the {\em non-compact} targets $[\mathbb{C}^3/\mathbb{Z}_3]$ and $K\mathbb{P}^2$, which is the $n=3$ case of our setup, is carried out in \cite{ci}.
 As a consequence, \cite{ci} contains a formulation and proof of a higher genus crepant resolution correspondence for the case $n=3$.
-Other results about Gromov-Witten theory of $K\mathbb{P}^2$, such as modularity, are also obtained in \cite{ci}.
+Other results about Gromov--Witten theory of $K\mathbb{P}^2$, such as modularity, are also obtained in \cite{ci}.

 An alternative formulation of higher genus crepant resolution correspondence for the case $n=3$ is found and proven in \cite{lho-p}.
 The version in \cite{lho-p} in somewhat simpler and the analytic issues are easier to handle in the setup of \cite{lho-p}.